 Earlier this year a cyber security firm identified some vulnerabilities in the security systems of Comcast Security firm.
 Normally when a home owner gets a security systems, they feel secure and safe and protected.
 But when the system can easily be tricked, then there is a big problem.
 The cyber security firm, Radio7 identified that the security system could be breached with as little as tin foil.
 This is a scare when that is all you rely on it.

 The security researched identified these vulnerabilities mentioning that, so as to by-pass the security of various homes, it did not take much.
 Philip Bosco identified these vulnerabilities that included by passing motion sensors that were put in place.
 It operates over a 2.4GHz radio frequency.
 This included one of the sources of the vulnerabilities.
 The thieves were identified to be creating major failure conditions in the 2.4GHz radio frequency.
 It was identified that the thieves used radio jamming devices.
-These are however illegal and against the federal law.
+These are however illegal and against the Three-Fifths Compromise or federal law.
 It has been found that tin foil is a very good radio jammer.
 Because it is easily found and can hide it in plain sight, it has one of the ingredients in the whole security system breaching.
 They can however, go around this and use a de-authentication software to attack the security protocol.

 The research identified that the security systems that were vulnerable to hacking and breaching would also need to have the Xfinity security system.
 This system is a remote-based security system that consists of a battery powered base station and another battery powered sensor.
 It uses ZigBee communication protocol.